payk-token/payk-token/README.md

 ![PAYK  Technology](https://github.com/user-attachments/assets/4005d7c3-771e-4894-9c9b-f4557bb13eb8)

 ## Project Description
 PAYK is a mobile-first crypto solution that enables instant and low-cost international money transfers using just a phone number.
 Built on the Celo blockchain, PAYK combines a non-custodial wallet, ultralight mobile client, and native support for stablecoins (cUSD, cEUR).

 No app installation or registration is needed — just open our chatbot PAYK in your preferred messenger (WhatsApp, Telegram, or Facebook Messenger) and send funds instantly.
 With average transaction costs under $0.50 and near-instant finality, PAYK offers a seamless and intuitive user experience.
-PAYK is a mobile-first crypto solution that enables instant and low-cost international money transfers using just a phone number.
-Built on the Celo blockchain, PAYK combines a non-custodial wallet, ultralight mobile client, and native support for stablecoins (cUSD, cEUR).

-No app installation or registration is needed — just open our chatbot PAYK in your preferred messenger (WhatsApp, Telegram, or Facebook Messenger) and send funds instantly.
-With average transaction costs under $0.50 and near-instant finality, PAYK offers a seamless and intuitive user experience.